Once you nailed your focus you can switch to the Sequence tab. There you should create a new target.

 Here you will see some small changes about the status of the sequence.
 At the bottom left (1) you see the current status of the camera which will change depending on what it is doing.
 In the sequence tab (2) you will see the estimated finish time and information about the image that is getting shot currently.
-You can also pause or cancel the sequence prematurely using the two buttons at the bottom of the sequence tab.
+You can also cancel the sequence prematurely using the button at the bottom of the sequence tab.
 Finally in the Image History (3) you will see the past images you shot and you can open them from there to review them.
 From here on it's waiting until the sequence completes.

 Good luck and clear skies!

 For more in-depth information about sequencing head to the Sequence Overview